 PRIVATE WALKING TOUR | 4-hours | 119€ | Discover Sarajevo with a local private guide.
 The multi-ethnic city of Sarajevo is a treasure trove of historic sites.
 There are a lot of unique places you will visit on this 4-hour walking tour.
 The three events which are most commonly associated with the city are:

 For centuries is Sarajevo also known for its coexistence of different religions whose monuments and churches we will visit on this city tour.
-The fact is that within a city block of 300 metres you can find a Mosque, an Orthodox church, a Catholic church and a Synagogue.
+The fact is that within a city block of 300 meters you can find a Mosque, an Orthodox church, a Catholic church, and a Synagogue.

 Visiting Sarajevo means to witness the greatest sorrow and greatest success of modern civilization.
 Sarajevo is a city in which people keep coming back.
 A magnificent bastion of multicultural gloss.